LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-27-First-Thoughts.md

 # First Thoughts

-I have a rough sketch of my Lizzymccalder website.
+I have a rough sketch of my LizzyMcCalder website.
 For now, I have 3 projects in mind.

 <ol>
 <li>Lizzy Answers</li>